sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 - **Revenue : 19207238.505421996**

-Key Insight: Revenue is relatively distributed across categories, with **Electronics** generated $19.2M in revenue, slightly outperforming other categories, indicating it as a key revenue driver within the product portfolio.
+Key Insight: Electronics generated $19.2M in revenue, making it the leading category and a key driver of overall business performance.

 Business Recommendation: Promote high-performing categories and optimize inventory for low-performing ones.